 Both partners need to be willing to show up for each other and put in the effort.
 Everyone in a relationship deserves to feel sexy, safe, and happy.
 Have sex and make a commitment to keep having sex through all of life’s changes, ups, and downs.

 Sex breeds intimacy.
-Orgasm release oxytocin, the feel-good bonding hormone in your body.
+Orgasms release oxytocin, the feel-good bonding hormone in your body.
 Sex helps you feel closer to your partner.
 It is the most intimate physical act you and your partner can experience.

 Without it, it’s easy to lose sight of your connection.
 Relationships and a healthy sex life take constant work.
 You have to check in with each other and take the temperature of your relationship on a regular basis.

 Having sex, feeling your partner on top of you, the scent of his or her skin, brings you back into that loving mind-set.
 Don’t skip out on it just because you’re tired from work and would rather watch television.